codingdave/WDMC-Ex2/1.SerialCable/README.md

 Should your board be different, WD adopt the convention of keeping the same drawing for the serial connection.

-If you are unsecure about which is the right pint, continue to the next step with the soldering and then you can try to connect to the _USB to UART_ device.
+If you are unsecure about which is the right pin, continue to the next step with the soldering and then you can try to connect to the _USB to UART_ bridge.
-If you used a powered _USB to UART_ you can avoid to solder and connect the +3.3V; as these are TTL signals there is no risk you can burn the serial circuits in case of wrong connection of the other 3 pins (GND, Tx and Rx).
+Wrongly connecting GND, Tx, or Rx does not come with the risk to burn the serial circuits as these are TTL signals, so you can hardly do any damage here.
+Only solder and connect to +3.3V if your _USB to UART_ is not self powered (needs external power) as it increases the likelyhood to induct damage if you connect wrong pins.

 ## Solder 3 dupont cables